rust-lang/blog.rust-lang.org/posts/2020-09-10-wg-prio-call-for-contributors.md

     With some experience, you will develop an _instinct_ to prioritize issues :-)

 - **Help properly summarize issues in the agenda**: what is this issue about?
 What has been already done to frame a context?
-Is is a regression?
+Is this a regression?
 We add any detail that could be relevant to the Compiler team during their meeting.
 These folks are busy and could use all the help to get the context of an issue at a glance.

 ## Ok, but can I actually contribute?
 I don't feel skilled enough